 "Fat performs a unique and vital function as an energy reserve, stored within the body for times of scarcity.
 And yet, from a western perspective, fat has lost this function.
 It is stored and stored some more, but rarely used for its original purpose."

-Experimenting with fat Experiments with floating fat
+Experiments with floating fat

 They intend to "use design as a tool for challenging and reframing society's preconceptions by generating alternative scenarios and concepts — the work questions society's common codes of conduct, providing us with new tools for possible futures."